How to Divest

 An Israeli construction and real estate development company that constructs residential and commercial projects in illegal Israeli settlements in the occupied Palestinian territory.

 A US-based communications and surveillance company.
-Leading supplier of license plate recognition software.
-Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
-Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.
+Its surveillance products are used in US prisons, along the US–Mexico border, and by US police departments.
+Its equipment is installed in illegal Israeli settlements and along the separation wall in the occupied West Bank and is used by the Israeli military, police, and prison service.

 A major Israeli bank specializing in credit for local municipalities.
 Financed the construction of public projects in multiple illegal settlements in the occupied Palestinian territory.
 Has branches in settlements.